UREVO Strol 1 Pro Foldable Treadmill Review

 Storability

-One of the things we like most about these compact treadmills is how easy they are to store.
+One of the things I like most about these compact treadmills is how easy they are to store.
 Most people won't use a machine like this every day, and having it not occupy a ton of space while not in use is a major plus.
 With the handle folded down and the incline feet retracted, the Strol can easily be rolled and stowed out of the way.

 Noise Level